Healthy Homes Assessment Kotemaori

 What We Do

-We consider your investment to be a serious one We conduct comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing an house.
+We value your money We will conduct comprehensive checks to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the exciting aspects of buying or owning your own home.

-We specialise in a range of services to ensure you are completely aware of the state of any property that you might be thinking of buying or selling as well as additional services.
+We are specialised in a range of services to ensure you are fully updated on the condition of any property you could be looking to purchase or sell along with other solutions.

-We have a systematic method of conducting your home inspection and the latest in technology for software which includes digital photos in the document, you can actually see any issues found.
-Thanks to our detailed report, it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.
+With our systematic method of conducting your house inspection and the latest software technology which includes digital photos in the reports, you can actually see any issues found.
+Through our detailed report, it’s no wonder we receive so many referrals from clients our service to family and friends.

 • Pre Purchase & Pre Sale Reports